 For more about how to create application user interfaces with QML, visit the QML User Interfaces page.

 Qt Widgets are traditional user interface elements that are typically found in desktop environments.
-The widgets integrate well to the underlying platform providing native look'n'feel on Windows, Linux and Mac OSX.
+The widgets integrate well to the underlying platform providing native look'n'feel on Windows, Linux and macOS.
 The widgets are mature and feature rich user interface elements suitable for mostly static user interfaces.
 In contrast to Qt Quick, the widgets do not scale that well for touch screens and fluid, highly animated modern user interfaces.
 The widgets are a good choice for applications with traditional desktop centric user interfaces, such as office type applications.

 - Application Main Window